Learnable Sparsity for Vision Generative Models: Related Work

 \section{Related Work}

-\textbf{Efficient diffusion model:} Several works focus on enhancing the efficiency of the diffusion models at inference time.
-DDIM formulates the diffusion processes with non-Markovian transformations, reducing the required diffusion steps for high-quality generation~\cite{songdenoising}.
-The Latent Diffusion Model adopts a two-stage generation process, performing the diffusion process in latent space and decoding it back to the image domain using a \gls{vae}~\cite{rombach2022high,kingma2014auto}.
-Besides, some prior works accelerate diffusion inference by sharing intermediate variables to reduce redundant computations~\cite{ma2024deepcache,ma2024learning,so2023frdiff}.
+\textbf{Efficient diffusion models:} Several works focus on enhancing the efficiency of diffusion models at inference time.
+DDIM formulates diffusion processes with non-Markovian transformations, reducing the required diffusion steps for high-quality generation~\citep{songdenoising}.
+The Latent Diffusion Model adopts a two-stage generation process, performing the diffusion process in latent space and decoding it back to the image domain using a \gls{vae}~\citep{rombach2022high,kingma2014auto}.
+In addition, some prior works accelerate diffusion inference by sharing intermediate variables to reduce redundant computations~\citep{ma2024deepcache,ma2024learning,so2023frdiff}.
 However, these methods are often limited to specific architectures and do not generalize well to newer diffusion models incorporating multi-modal attention.
-Early stopping methods attempt to terminate the diffusion process once satisfactory generation is reached, but can sacrifice fine-grained details~\cite{lyu2022accelerating}.
-Distillation-based approaches train a student model that are either smaller or can generate with fewer diffusion steps~\cite{salimansprogressive,meng2023distillation, gu2023boot, hsiao2024plug}.
+Early stopping methods attempt to terminate the diffusion process once satisfactory generation is reached, but they can sacrifice fine-grained details~\citep{lyu2022accelerating}.
+Distillation-based approaches train a student model that is either smaller or can generate with fewer diffusion steps~\citep{salimansprogressive,meng2023distillation, gu2023boot, hsiao2024plug}.
 Nevertheless, model distillation requires extensive retraining.

+\textbf{Diffusion training efficiency:} Beyond inference speedup, research also targets the efficiency of diffusion model training.
+These efforts range from data-centric acceleration, such as lossless speedup through unbiased dynamic data pruning~\citep{qin2024infobatch} or approaches for data-efficient training via sample reweighting~\citep{li2025pruning}, to architectural and objective acceleration that utilizes masked transformers for faster training~\citep{zheng2024fast}, patched denoising diffusion models for high-resolution synthesis~\citep{ding2023patched}, general fast diffusion model designs~\citep{wu2023fast}, and min-SNR weighting strategies~\citep{hang2023efficient}.
+These approaches primarily target training-time efficiency, whereas our work focuses on inference-time structural compression and is complementary to the above techniques.